ShinNgao12/Analysis-Comedy-channels-in-youtube-/README.md

   6. `tokenize.png`:
       - The runtime is quite long so I paste that image for you to evaluate the result.

-Detail on collecting data by source code, I present in detail into notebook.
-You also see via `MongoDB Compass`, I made an small demo to import data up to MongoDB Cloud.
+Detail on collecting data, I present in detail source code into notebook file.
+You also see data via `MongoDB Compass`, I made an small demo to import data up to MongoDB Cloud.
 But I hid my hostname, username and password.
 Please contact me to get these informations.

 ## Part II: Preprocessing data.